falkowich/pyise-ers/README.md

   * *One big thing is that module is now renamed from ise.cream to just ise.*
 * First publish to PyPi with the help of [https://github.com/JonasKs](https://github.com/JonasKs).
 * Add support for ISE CSRF and some TrustSec objects (SGT, SGACL, Egress Policy Matrix) [https://github.com/joshand](https://github.com/joshand).
+* Merged [Enhancement to Device Group and Device Functions](https://github.com/falkowich/ise/pull/152) with a big thanks to [https://github.com/hpreston](https://github.com/hpreston)
+  * New functions for devicegroups where added » add_device_group, update_device_group, delete_device_group.
+  * New function to update devices where added » update_device
+  * Updated get_device_group for looking up names
+  * Updated add_device with new parameters and device_payload
+* Updated dependensies for dev and prod, created new manual testcases, cleaned up the code with black.

 ## Status